Conflict of Interest and Financial Disclosure

 A. Appeal to President

 If an employee believes the conditions or restrictions in the conflict management plan are inappropriate, the employee may appeal to the President, unless the President was involved in the decision appealed, in which case the President’s decision is the final decision of the University.
-The President will then refer the appeal to a Conflict of Interest Review Committee (CIRC) (see Section VI below for membership and guidelines) to have the activity reconsidered.
+The President will then refer the appeal to a Conflict of Interest Review Committee (CIRC) to have the activity reconsidered.

 Upon completion of the review, the President will consider the CIRC recommendation(s), if any, and render a decision.